sdcote/coyote/Docker/Base/README.md

     docker run -v c:/jobs/:/opt/cdx/cfg cdx somejob

 The above mounts the `c:/jobs/` directory on your local host to the configuration directory for CDX (`/opt/cdx/cfg`) and then runs the `somejob` job configuration found in that directory.

+The working directory of the container can be mounted in a similar manner.
+This allows for the results of processing to be accessed locally:

+    docker run -v c:/work/:/opt/cdx/wrk -v c:/jobs/:/opt/cdx/cfg cdx somejob

+The same is true for the log directory:

+    docker run -v c:/logs/:/opt/cdx/log -v c:/work/:/opt/cdx/wrk -v c:/jobs/:/opt/cdx/cfg cdx somejob

+If you are on a unix system, you can set an alias to keep everything tight:

+    alias cdx='docker run -v ~/cdx/logs/:/opt/cdx/log -v ~/cdx/work/:/opt/cdx/wrk -v ~/cdx/jobs/:/opt/cdx/cfg cdx'

+The above allows you to run Dockerized CDX like it was installed on your system:

+    docker run -v ~/cdx/logs/:/opt/cdx/log -v ~/cdx/work/:/opt/cdx/wrk -v ~/cdx/jobs/:/opt/cdx/cfg cdx

+If you are on Windows, you can simply write a script/batch file (e.g. `cdx.ps1`, `cdx.bat`, or `cdx.cmd`) and place it in your path.
+Something like the following:

+    CMD_LINE_ARGS=%$
+    docker run -v ~/cdx/logs/:/opt/cdx/log -v ~/cdx/work/:/opt/cdx/wrk -v ~/cdx/jobs/:/opt/cdx/cfg cdx %CMD_LINE_ARGS%

+The syntax will differ depending on the scripting approach used and the version of the operating system.

 ### Other Tasks